dm4t2/vue-currency-input/docs/config.md

 ### exportValueAsInteger
 Whether the number value should be exported as integer instead of float value.
 Default is `false`.
+When used in combination with precision ranges, the value of `precision.max` will be used as a factor.

 ### valueRange
 The range of accepted values as object `{min, max}`.
 Default is `undefined` (no value range).
 The validation is triggered on blur and automatically sets the respective threshold if out of range.